-13. Replace the coolant hoses and re-orientate the coolant elbow on cylinder 4 as shown on the picture, and install the 90° hose elbow cut to length.
-Use a M18x1 thread die and tap to clean the threads on the elbow and flange.
+13. Replace the coolant hoses and re-orientate the coolant elbow on cylinder 1/2/4 as shown on the picture and install the 90° hose elbow cut to length.
+If you relocate the coolant elbows, use a M18x1 thread die and tap to clean the threads on the elbow and flange.
 Clean with Loctite Super Cleaner 7063 or mineral spirits, and re-assemble with Loctite 243 or 577.
 Torque the flange back onto the head with 10Nm.
+New upper coolant hoses with appropriate spring hose clamps are included in the kit.

-14. Picture showing a typical installation of the EFI system onto a Rotax 912ULS engine.
+14. Picture showing a typical installation of the EFI system onto a Rotax® 912ULS engine.